ros2/design/articles/external_qos_file.md

 ### QoS verification callbacks

-The node author can, optionally, add a callback to verify that the side loaded QoS is valid for that node. e.g.: the node author might want to ensure non-lossy QoS.
+The node author can, optionally, add a callback to verify that the QoS override is valid for that node. e.g.: the node author might want to ensure non-lossy QoS.

 The format could support changing the liveliness QoS too.